catalinred/catalinred.github.com/_posts/2019-04-22-almighty-website-name-google-serp.markdown

 comments: true
 date: 2019-04-22 10:00:00
 layout: post
-slug: almighty-website-name-google-serp
+slug: website-name-google-serp
-title: An SEO story on the almighty website name from within the Google SERP title
+title: An SEO story on the website name from the Google SERP
-description: I didn't add a website name within the title tag for my website, then I switched the domain and Google was showing my old website name references in the SERP for my new domain queries.
+description: I didn't add a website name within the title tag for my website, then I switched to a new domain and Google was showing my old website name references in the SERP.
 categories:
 - SEO
 - HTML